hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - found out why the draggin did not work in Ipe
   - edges have to be finished with a right click
   - (if there's a left click before the right click, it creates a midpoint of the edge that is anchored to the position where was clicked)

+- organized all notes into a notes folder
+- added a ipe_notes file for notes about working with ipe

+- created a figure with example vertex coloring on tetrahedral graph in Ipe